-^{}Students should always check with their advisor before scheduling courses to ensure correct course sequencing.
+Students should always check with their academic counselor and/or academic planner before scheduling courses to ensure correct course sequencing and CPA requirements.

 ^{}Prior to enrolling in ACCT2021, students must have completed ACCT5000 (Corporate Financial Accounting), or ACCT1001 (Accounting I) and ACCT1002 (Accounting II).